At your system shell, type: perldoc PDL::IO

 In addition to reading and writing .png and .jpeg files, GD allows you to modify the bitmap by drawing rectangles, adding text, and probably much more.
 The documentation can be found here.
 As such, it should probably be not only considered an IO module, but a Graphics module as well.

 This module provides PDL bindings for the GD library, which ought not be confused with the Perl bindings.
-The perl bindings were developed independently and can be found at the GD manpage, if you have Perl's GD bindings installed.
+The perl bindings were developed independently and can be found at GD, if you have Perl's GD bindings installed.

 Provides an interface to HDF4 and HDF5 file formats, which are kinda like cross-platform binary XML files.
 HDF stands for Heierarchicl Data Format.
 HDF was originally developed at the NCSA.
 To read more about HDF, see http://www.hdfgroup.org/.
 Note that HDF5 is not presently distributed with PDL, and neither HDF4 nor HDF5 will be installed unless you have the associated C libraries that these modules interface.
 Also note that the HDF5 library on CPAN is rather old and somebody from HDF contacted the mailing list in the Fall of 2009 to develop new and better HDF5 bindings for Perl.